wtsanshou/Coding/README.md

 * <a href="Algorithm/Search/Hashing/LC355DesignTwitter.md">LC355.
 Design Twitter</a>
 * <a href="Algorithm/Search/Hashing/LC432AllOneDataStructure.md">LC432.
 All O`one Data Structure</a>
 * <a href="Algorithm/Search/Hashing/LC594LongestHarmoniousSubsequence.md">LC594.
 Longest Harmonious Subsequence</a>
+* <a href="Algorithm/Search/Hashing/Lint386LongestSubstringWithAtMostKDistinctCharacters.md">Lint386.
+Longest Substring with At Most K Distinct Characters</a>

 >## 3.7 Simulation